JuliaVlasov/ParticleInCell.jl/README.md

 Work in progress, you can find first tests in the documentation.

+I am working on this Julia code to compare performances with a Fortran code that solves same equation with same parameters and same numerical method.
+You can find it [here](https://github.com/pnavaro/vm_nonunif).
+This is an old code written in 2005 and not well optimized but it takes 27 seconds with 1 million particles.
+I will note here times of this Julia code and what i have done to speed-up things.

+- 11/02/2021 : 323 seconds

 ## Other Julia PIC codes

 - [ParticleInCell.jl](https://github.com/adamslc/ParticleInCell.jl) by Luke Adams.